NikitosnikN/go-anthropic-api/README.md

 Here are some planned features and improvements for future releases:

 - [X] Add support for Messages API
-- [ ] Add support for Messages API streaming responses
+- [X] Add support for Messages API streaming responses
+- [X] Add image support for Messages API
 - [ ] Implement rate limiting and retry mechanisms
 - [ ] Provide more configuration options for the client
 - [ ] Improve error handling and logging